Vaikunta Ekadasi at Triplicane Parthasarathy Temple, Chennai: 2025 Dates, Rituals, Sacred Darshan

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Vaikunta Ekadasi at Triplicane Parthasarathy Temple?
+When is Vaikunta Ekadasi observed at Triplicane Parthasarathy Temple in 2025?